Commutative exact algebras and modular tensor categories: Introduction

 Lastly in Sections~\ref{sec:Witt-equivalence} we use commutative exact algebras to discuss Witt equivalence in the non-semisimple setting.
-We show, like in the semisimple case \cite{davydov2013witt}, the various ways of defining Witt equivalence are the same.
-We also elaborate on the connection between extensions of logarithmic VOA and Witt equivalence.
-We call a braided FTC \textit{completely anisotropic} if the only haploid, commutative and exact algebra in it is $\unit$.
+The use of such algebras, instead of separable commutative algebras as in \cite{laugwitz2023constructing}, allows us to generalize many results from the semisimple case \cite{davydov2013witt}.
+We also elaborate on the connection between extensions of logarithmic VOAs and Witt equivalence.
+We call a braided FTC \textit{completely anisotropic} if the only haploid, commutative and exact algebra in it is $\unit$, extending the notions defined in \cite{davydov2013structure,laugwitz2023constructing}.
 For two examples of VOAs, the triplet VOA and even part of the symplectic fermion VOAs, we show that their representation categories are not completely anisotropic.
-In particular, the problem of finding a non-semisimple completely anisotropic braided FTC over characteristic $0$ remains open.
+Since this paper was posted, a non-semisimple completely anisotropic braided FTC over characteristic $0$ has been constructed in \cite{ostrik2026non}.
+This and other questions related to Witt groups are discussed in Section~\ref{subsec:Witt-questions}.